 - Share your interests and insights.
 Mention a blog post or article you read on their company’s website and ask for their thoughts on the subject.

 Overall, building rapport is the key to networking and this is done by establishing a common interest, hobby, thought, or simply sharing knowledge.
-To continue building the relationship ask open-ended questions to encourage conversation.
-All of these will help you on your journey to becoming an expert networker, but the most important piece is to remember to actively listen to what they have to say and show empathy.
+To continue building the relationship, ask open-ended questions to build rapport and encourage conversation.
+Whether you’re simply connecting with other professionals or searching for your next position, these tips will help you on your journey to becoming an expert networker.
+The most important piece is to remember to actively listen to what they have to say and show empathy.
 Now get out there and start networking!

 About the Author – Carrie Longmire

 As a servant minded and seasoned Human Resources professional with over 15 years of experience in all aspects of Human Resources.
 Carrie is a dedicated to and passionate about helping others achieve their professional goals.
 She understands the importance of a fulfilling career and how it greatly impacts one’s overall well-being and happiness.

 Carrie takes the time to truly understand the needs and desires of those she works with, going beyond simply placing them in a job, but rather assisting them in achieving fulfillment in all aspects of their lives through the development and enhancement of their career.
 Her approach is service focused, personal, and “high touch.”
 She takes the time to build strong rapport with each individual to ensure the best possible career match.